wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 * Add MailChimp forms to posts, pages, or categories
 * Set forms to single or double opt-in
 * Send MailChimp welcome email
-* Customize the success message
-* Customize the submit button text
+* Customize the success message and submit button text
 * Redirect users to a page on submission
 * Un-subscribe users from MailChimp lists
 * View subscriber MailChimp profiles